alexdrone/S.swift/README.md

 # S

-_Get strong typed, autocompleted resources like images, fonts and colors in Swift projects_
+_Get strong typed, autocompleted resources, color swatches and typography in Swift projects_

 **S** is inspired (and complementary) to **R**.

-It generates swift code from a **YAML** stylesheet.
+It generates strongly typed swift code from a **YAML** stylesheet.

 This: